This is a sample report using fictional veteran data. Your actual report will be generated from your own military medical record.

 DC 6847 · 38 CFR §4.97

 Referred to sleep clinic prior to separation with Epworth Sleepiness Scale score of 19/24 (severe).
-Witnessed apneic events documented by provider.
-Home sleep study ordered confirmed OSA requiring CPAP.
+Home sleep study confirmed OSA requiring CPAP.
 If CPAP use is verified at C&P exam, VA assigns a fixed 50% rating — making this the single highest-value claim in this record.
 Can also be argued as secondary to TBI under 38 CFR §3.310.

 Direct §3.303 / Secondary §3.310 to TBI Epworth score 19/24 (severe) Sleep study confirming OSA CPAP prescribed at separation